SnehaBrataGhosh/EventMangementFullstack/README.md

-Modification done using Git Bash
+Modification done using Git Bash, also learnt basics commands of Git Bash.